Gismet/LeetCodeSolutions/README.md

 # LeetCodeSolutions
-One leetcode a day keeps boredom away
+One leetcode a day keeps boredom away.